- Energy Code Assistance

 A whole building mechanical ventilation system is a fan designed to bring fresh air into your office or home.
 Whole building mechanical ventilation systems are one of the key elements of healthy indoor air, and one of the least expensive components of your HVAC system.

 The steps to designing whole building mechanical ventilation system (fresh air system) are as follows:

-- Determine the required CFMs of fresh air needed into the building based on the size, number of occupants and overall leakiness of the building.
+- Determine the required CFMs of fresh air needed in the building based on the size, number of occupants and overall leakiness of the building.
 We always refer to ASHRAE standards for determining ventilation needs: